-Stunningly beautiful fashion that’s produced under fair and environmentally friendly conditions and made where the workers live was Kirsten Weihe-Keidel’s goal when she first opted to site her production plants in 1996.
+Stunningly beautiful fashion that’s produced under fair and environmentally friendly conditions and made where the workers live was Kirsten Weihe-Keidel’s goal when she first opted to site her production plants in India in 1996.

 ‘I didn’t want to be someone who looked the other way; I wanted to be the change,’ says Kirsten.